Michael Palin: 1996–present

-Activism

-Palin assisted Campaign for Better Transport and others with campaigns on sustainable transport, particularly those relating to urban areas, and has been president of the campaign since 1986.

-On 2 January 2011, he became the first person to sign the UK-based Campaign for Better Transport's Fair Fares Now campaign.
-In July 2015, he signed an open letter and gave an interview to support "a strong BBC at the centre of British life" at a time the government was reviewing the corporation's size and activities.

-In July 2010, Palin sent a message of support for the Dongria Kondh tribe of India, who were resisting mining on their land by the company Vedanta Resources.
-Palin said, "I've been to the Nyamgiri Hills in Orissa and seen the forces of money and power that Vedanta Resources have arrayed against a people who have occupied their land for thousands of years, who husband the forest sustainably and make no great demands on the state or the government.
-The tribe I visited simply want to carry on living in the villages that they and their ancestors have always lived in."

 Television documentaries

 Travel

 Palin's first travel documentary was episode 4 of the 1980 BBC Television series Great Railway Journeys of the World, entitled "Confessions of a Trainspotter".
 Throughout the hour-long show, Palin humorously reminisces about his childhood hobby of train spotting while he travels throughout the UK by train from London to the Kyle of Lochalsh, via Manchester, York, Newcastle upon Tyne, Edinburgh and Inverness.
 He rides vintage railway lines and trains including the Flying Scotsman.
 At the Kyle of Lochalsh, Palin bought the station's long metal platform sign and is seen lugging it back to London with him.